 Color Disk Kits

-These products can detect impurities and chemicals such as chlorine, silica, or iron.
-Because they’re more expensive and less user-friendly than most other types, they aren’t the most commonly used method to test the water.
+These tests can detect impurities and chemicals such as chlorine, silica, or iron.
+They are more expensive and less user-friendly than most other types, so they are not among the most popular testing kits.

 These kits generally test one chemical at a time.
-They consist of comparing two narrow transparent tubes in a “comparator box.”
-One tube is filled with your plain tap water, while the other one contains a mix of water and powder.
+They work by comparing two narrow transparent tubes in a “comparator box”.
+One tube is filled with tap water, while the other one contains a mix of water and powder.

-Turn the small wheel on the comparator box, until you get the exact amount — mg per liter — of the tested chemical.
+You turn the small wheel on the comparator box until you discover the exact amount of the tested chemical in milligrams per liter.

 Test Strips

-These test kits might be one of the most affordable and user-friendly types.
-They can also identify a large number of impurities.
+Test strips are one of the most affordable and user-friendly types.
+They can also identify a wide range of contaminants.

-The package typically contains a large number of strips, each representing one test.
-Dip it into a glass of tap water.
-In a few seconds, pads on the strip will change color.
+The kit usually contains a large number of strips, each intended to test for a different contaminant.
+You dip the strip into a glass of tap water and wait a few seconds for the strip to change color.

-- Colors can be subjective and may not always match the chart.
+- Colors can be vague and might not match the chart exactly

 TDS (Total Dissolved Solids) Meters

-Also called hand-held or digital testers, they’re both efficient and simple to operate.
+Also known as hand-held or digital testers, TDS meters are both accurate and simple to operate.
 These devices measure the overall level of inorganic compounds — such as sulfate or chloride — present in the water.

-They’re barely larger than a pen and provide accurate results showing as digits on a screen.
-Keep in mind that they measure contaminants in PPM, or parts per million.
-They don’t differentiate each chemical or detect bacteria.
+They are barely larger than a pen and display their results on a digital screen.
+They measure contaminants in PPM, or parts per million.
+However, they won’t be able to provide levels of specific chemicals or detect bacteria.

-Some models also measure the water temperature, which can be useful when checking on a swimming pool.
-They can also measure electrical conductivity, which is mainly determined by its salt concentration.
-The purer the water, the lower the electrical conductivity reading is.
+Some models also measure the water temperature, which can be helpful when checking a swimming pool.
+They can also measure electrical conductivity, which is largely determined by its salt concentration.
+The purer the water, the lower the electrical conductivity will be.

 Take Note

-- Some models indicate temperature and electrical conductivity.
+- Some models measure temperature and electrical conductivity

 Bacteria Testers

-These testers are explicitly designed to identify various types of bacteria present in the water.
+These testers are designed specifically to identify various types of bacteria present in the water.
 They aren’t meant to detect metals or chemicals.

-Fill up the transparent container included in your kit with your tap water — it usually turns purple.
-Leave it to incubate for 36 to 72 hours, and keep it away from sunlight.
+Fill the kit’s transparent container with tap water — it will usually turn purple.
+Leave it for 36 to 72 hours, and keep it away from sunlight.

-Consult the notice for the results.
-Generally speaking, if the water turns yellow, bacteria is present.
+Compare the water’s color to the kit.
+Generally speaking, if the water turns yellow, bacteria are present.

-- Can take up to two days to get results.
+- Can take multiple days to get results

 Lab Tests

-Some testers are meant to be sent to a laboratory to be analyzed by experts.
-You’ll have to fill in a form and drop off — or mail — your testers.
-It can take about six days before receiving the results.
+Some tests need to be sent to a laboratory to be analyzed by experts.
+You will need to fill in a form and drop off — or mail — your test.
+It will usually take about a week for you to receive the results.

-Lab tests are considered the most accurate method to test the water, and generally provide advice on a treatment solution.
+Lab tests are considered the most accurate method to test the water, and will generally include advice on how to treat it.

 Lead Tests